 Ms. Wiyada Wiboonsirichai, Head of Global Internal Audit and Compliance, was appointed to supervise the Company's internal audit.

-For further information on "Details of senior management, the person directly supervising accounting, Company Secretary and Head of Internal Control", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For further information on "Details of senior management, the person directly supervising accounting, Company Secretary and Head of Internal Control", please visit the Company's website by scanning QR code or clicking the icon below.

 Investor Relations